themagicalmammal/howtolinux/docs/Guide/prefferredapps.md

 ## Productivity Apps
 ## 1. [Kinto](https://github.com/rbreaves/kinto)
-Key remapper that makes mac user's transition to Linux easier.
+Key remapper that makes Mac user's transition to Linux easier.
 It provides macOS keyboard shortcuts.
-So, if you miss your mac shortcut style you can use this.
+So, if you miss your Mac shortcut style you can use this.

 ## Other Apps
 ## 1. uGet